siuangie91/react-pokedex/README.md

 - **[4-decorators](https://github.com/siuangie91/react-pokedex/tree/4-decorators)** -- refactor code to use decorators

 ## Walkthroughs
 Walkthroughs of each step will be in that branch's readme.
+Each step will have a corresponding comment in file(s) mentioned in that step.